RenatoUtsch/Galaxies-Unbound-A-Stellar-Odyssey/README.md

 --- After you followed these steps and the game loaded without errors, you should be able to add more mods.
 --- This should be all to get GU working!
 ENJOY!

-# HOW to make GU compatible with KSRSS.

-1. Download and install both GU (version 1.2) and KSRSS as it should.
-2. Replace KSRSSKopernicusSettings.cfg in GameData/KSRSS with the KSRSSKopernicusSettings.cfg file added inside the Optional/GU_KSRSS_Fix folder from the GU_Core download.
-3. Go to GameData/KSRSS/Patches and remove the sunflares.cfg
-4. Go to GameData/KSRSS/KSRSSVE/scatterer and remove the planetsList.cfg
-5. Enjoy GU + KSRSS
-* Keep in mind you cannot have stock visuals (GU) or a homeswitch (GU) installed with KSRSS.